 - Organising your own community building activities and helping with Residence Life events.
 Residence Mentors are also expected to help facilitate a range of campaigns that the University and Residence Life run.
 This includes the Community Living Campaign and Consent Conversations.

-- Before term starts - Successful candidates are expected to attend the RM induction fortnight (2 week period before the semester begins) and Arrivals Weekend.
+- Before term starts - Successful candidates are expected to attend the RLM induction fortnight (2 week period before the semester begins) and Arrivals Weekend.